 Does the server lag?
 High-authority servers invest in enterprise-grade hosting and custom web architecture.
 If a project relies on cheap hosting and does not fix the lagging issue, your account security and progress is at risk.

 Ready to find a permanent home?
-Browse the Verified Top 10 RSPS of 2026 — Audited for Security and Longevity.
+Browse the Verified Top RSPS List for servers audited against these red flags.